- Home

 - What is Inheritance Tax?

-Inheritance tax is not widely understood, perhaps not surprisingly because few of us like to think about what will happen when we die.
 However, with a little knowledge and advance planning, you can make a significant impact on how much of your estate you can leave to your loved ones.

 Here, we explain how inheritance tax works, and what you can do to minimise any potential liability.

-Inheritance Tax Laws: What you need to know
+Inheritance tax laws: What you need to know

 Inheritance tax is charged on the value of your assets above a certain threshold when you die.
 It can also apply to some specific gifts and transfers made during your lifetime.